mvarrone/machine-learning-specialization/course_3-unsupervised-learning/week2/06-content-based-filtering/README.md

 So, with features like these you can then come up with a feature vector $x_u^{(j)}$ where *u* stands for *user* and *j* for user $j$.

 Similarly, you can also come up with a set of features for each movie of each item, such as what was the year of the movie?
-What's the genre or genres of the movie $i$f known?
+What's the genre or genres of the movie *i* if known?
 If there are critic reviews of the movie, you can construct one or multiple features to capture something about what the critics are saying about the movie.
 Or once again, you can actually take user ratings of the movie to construct a feature of, say, the average rating of this movie.

 This feature again depends on the ratings that users are given but again, does nothing wrong with that: You can construct a feature for a given movie that depends on the ratings that movie had received, such as the average rating of the movie.
 Or if you wish, you can also have average rating per country or average rating per user demographic as they want to construct other types of features of the movies as well.